hpi-schul-cloud/schulcloud-server/apps/server/doc/testing.md

 ### Promises and Timouts in tests

 When using asynchronous functions and/opr promises, results must be awaited within of an async test function instead of using promise chains.
-While for expexting error conditions it might be helpful to use catch for extracting a value from an expected error, in every case avoid writing long promise chains.
+While for expecting error conditions it might be helpful to use catch for extracting a value from an expected error, in every case avoid writing long promise chains.

 - Instead of using done callback, use async test functions.
 - Use await instead of (long) promise chains